UniHD-CEG/gpugraph500/README.md

 ```

 #### Makefile Configuration
 The Makefiles in the `cpu_2d/` folder are configurable.
-Edit the Makefile file to access the documentation for the variables.
+Edit the Makefile file to access the documentation of the variables.
 The documentation is placed in the header of the file.

-The default variables/ values for Makefile.gcc.Keeneland are:
+The default variables-values for Makefile.gcc.keeneland are:

 ```
 nvidia_architecture                       :="auto"